coast-framework/coast/README.md

 ## Quickstart

-If you don't want to read the docs, and just want to jump in, you're in the right place.
+If you don't want to read the docs and just want to jump in, you're in the right place.

 ### Installation on Mac